Empower Your Practice

 Personal digital assistants (PDAs) or smartphones with note-taking apps can help organize schedules, to-do lists, and contact information.

-Visual timers and alarms provide visual cues or countdowns to help individuals manage time, stay on track with tasks, and improve time management skills.
+Visual timers, date to date calculator and alarms provide visual cues or countdowns to help individuals manage time, stay on track with tasks, and improve time management skills.

 Cognitive apps and software programs offer brain training games, puzzles, or applications designed for memory enhancement, attention improvement, or problem-solving skills.